reagento/adaptix/docs/why-not-pydantic.rst

    dataclass 0.9756000880151987

 Creating a Pydantic model instance is nearly 2.4 times slower than creating a similar dataclass instance.
-This is the cost you’ll pay each time you want to create an object in your business logic.
+This performance overhead is the cost you’ll pay each time you create an object in your business logic.

 But Pydantic has a method, ``.model_construct()``, for creating instances without validation!
 And yet, it’s even slower: